kevinolega/callcentertrainingtips/_posts/2014-05-21-ccjob-application.md

 I'll say something like:
 Given the accounts that you are hiring for at this time what traits does an agent need to have in order to do well in your company?

-Alternatively you can do it like a pick up line.
+Alternatively you can do it like a pick-up line.
 What traits do I need to have or improve in order to be a top performer at this company?

 After they give you the reasons.
 You say.